Which Do You Need? Photoshop Elements vs. Photoshop CC

 How many times have you heard someone say they need Photoshop to edit photos?
 Perhaps because it was first, or because talented artists have done amazing things with it over the years, Adobe Photoshop has become synonymous in many people’s minds with manipulating digital photos.

-And yet, Photoshop is one of the biggest iceberg applications out there: Most people, even many experts, use only a small percentage of what Photoshop CC 2015 (the latest version) is capable of.
+And yet, Photoshop is one of the biggest iceberg applications out there: Most people, even many experts, use only a small percentage of what Photoshop is capable of.

-That’s why Adobe also sells Photoshop Elements, which has just been updated to version 14.
+That’s why Adobe also sells Photoshop Elements.
 Originally designed as a “Photoshop Lite,” Elements is now nearly as capable as its older sibling, especially for most general-purpose photo editing.

 If everyone thinks they need plain Photoshop, how do you determine which application is actually a good fit?
 In general, Photoshop Elements appeals to customers who are just starting out or who have an intermediate level of experience editing photos.

 Adobe has incorporated features that walk users through steps to correct, retouch and create novel effects on their photos; some of those features save a lot of time compared to getting the same results in Photoshop CC.

 Photoshop Elements has also found a home among scrapbookers, teachers and people who need to create posters and other materials without becoming image-editing experts.

 Photoshop CC users tend to be intermediate-to-advanced image editors, with a high concentration of professionals such as high-end photo retouchers, advertising agencies, Hollywood studios and the like.

 That’s a broad brush to apply, I admit, and you’ll find plenty of exceptions within the Photoshop orbits: advanced editors who don’t need all of Photoshop CC’s features (or cost), people of varying skill levels who need specific tools found only in Photoshop CC and so on.